Laser Vaginal Treatment

 Features of the Petit Lady Action II

-- A fractional hand piece is used for treatment of the labia minora and labia majora.
+- A fractional hand piece is used for treatment of the labia minora, labia majora, mons pubis and scars such as those from a Caesarean section.

 - A 360° hand piece directs the laser beam circumferentially through the vaginal wall epithelium